lucasmouilleron/githubManagement/README.md

 - Tag name syntax : `.*--deploy==ENV==TARGET`
 - ENVs are defined in `$PROCESSOR_AVAILABLE_ENVS` in `api/config.php`
 - If target is ommited, target = "default"
+- The tag must be created on the master branch
 - Wheter the tag is created from the API or from a local repo (and then pushed), the processing will be triggered
 - For the tag to trigger processor, a webhook must be set on the repo.
 Our small API can take care of it. cf [Route 'Init processing'](#routes)